shashankiyer/Learning-bit-codes-for-images/README.md

 # Learning-bit-codes-for-images

-The repository contains an implementation for Image2Vec.
+The repository contains an implementation for Image2Vec and Similarity Search.
 It uses a pretrained AlexNet with a latent hashing layer to learn bit vectors.

-The code is based on this [publication](http://www.iis.sinica.edu.tw/~kevinlin311.tw/cvprw15.pdf) made in [CVPR](http://cvpr2019.thecvf.com/) in 2015.
+The code is based on this [publication](http://www.iis.sinica.edu.tw/~kevinlin311.tw/cvprw15.pdf) made at CVPR in 2015.

+Here is a link to my [blog](https://medium.com/@shashank_iyer/learning-bit-codes-for-images-e09966891acc) for a better understanding of how this process works.

 ## Requirements